 - Government agencies jockeying to secure political support for an initiative.

-This influence training is based on SNI’s updated approach to an ancient philosopher’s process.
+Influence Without Authority is based on SNI’s updated approach to an ancient philosopher’s process.
 Aristotle taught in 350B.C. that there are three elements to influence: Ethos (credibility), Pathos (emotion), and Logos (logic).
 Using this framework, participants are taught an influencing process that maximizes their ability to persuade others and affect behavior.

-As part of SNI’s persuasion training program organizations will learn the three components that affect decisions-making and then how to leverage those to facilitate action.
+As part of SNI’s influence training program organizations will learn the three components that affect decisions-making and then how to leverage those to facilitate action.
 Following this simple but powerful systematic approach to influencing increases the probability of success in any situation.

 1. Build Credibility

 Within this training, participants are first given methods of building credibility faster.
 If you lack credibility, there is very little you can do to convince the other side.
 How do you speed up this process?
 By building credibility and showing people that you are like them.

 Next, they learn the positive and negative emotions that drive the other side’s interests and impact decisions.
 People make decisions emotionally and then justify them rationally.
 This module starts with participants learning about their own personalities and then learning to quickly identify the others.
 From there, participants learn how to pull on levers such as achievement and fear to emotionally compel the other side.